-CranioSacral Therapy is a type of manual therapy that releases tension in deep tissues that protect the central nervous system.
-This then allows the central nervous system- your brain and spinal cord- to act more efficiently.
-By releasing this tension, it greatly increases mobility and motility, especially in patients with neurological deficits.
-This is done through gentle pressure (no more than the weight of a dime!) in the fashion of a massage.
-This naturally eliminates pain and stress as it strengthens your resistance to disease and enhances health.
-This is especially helpful to people with head injuries or back pain.
-Our therapists offer these services and others that have patients leaving the clinic raving about how "refreshing" it feels and "amazed at the immediate results".
-Inquire about CranioSacral and other variations of physical therapy today and discover the healing power of a gentle touch.
+Craniosacral therapy is a type of manual therapy that releases tension in deep tissues that protect the central nervous system.
+This allows the central nervous system—your brain and spinal cord—to act more efficiently.
+By releasing this tension, mobility and motility, especially in patients with neurological deficits, are greatly increased.
+This is done through gentle pressure (no more than the weight of a dime!) in a massage-like fashion.
+The "massage" naturally eliminates pain and stress as it strengthens your resistance to disease and enhances health.
+These benefits are especially helpful for people with head injuries or back pain.
+Our therapists offer this service and others that have patients leaving the clinic raving about how "refreshing" it feels and "amazed at the immediate results."
+Inquire about craniosacral and other variations of physical therapy today, and discover the healing power of a gentle touch.

 Sunny days like today make all of us here at CPT look forward to summer!
-This sunshine also reminds us how much we need Vitamin D- something that can be hard to find in the long Alaskan winters.
-Vitamin D is an essential nutrient involved in bone density, skin health, and preventing autoimmune disease and depression.
-Many Alaskans take vitamin D supplements or find it in vitamin D rich foods such as fish (salmon, yum!), mushrooms, eggs, etc. The darkness is something we're all aware of in December-January, but don't forget the vitamin D after the winter solstice.
-The lowest levels of vitamin D found in blood tests of Alaskans is in March.
+This sunshine also reminds us how much we need Vitamin D--something that can be hard to find in the long Alaskan winters.
+Vitamin D is an essential nutrient involved in bone density, skin health, and preventing depression and autoimmune disease.
+Many Alaskans take Vitamin D supplements or eat Vitamin D rich foods such as fish (salmon, yum!), mushrooms, eggs, etc. The darkness is something we're all aware of December through January, but don't forget Vitamin D after the winter solstice.
+The lowest levels of Vitamin D found in Alaskan blood tests is in March.
 So don't forget to continue to take your supplements as the snow starts to melt!
-If you're not that into fish or taking supplements, a short 20 minute walk will give you all the vitamin D you need for the day!
-So get outside and enjoy the warm sunny weather while it lasts!
+If you're not that into fish or taking supplements, a short 20-minute walk will give you all the Vitamin D you need for the day!
+Go get outside and enjoy the warm sunny weather while it lasts!

 For more information, ADN did an article on Vitamin D specific to Alaska that can be found at:

-A fitness blog recently published an infographic on the effect that exercise can have on your brain and the importance of remaining active throughout the lifetime.
-That's right, lifting weights and walking isn't just for the young bucks anymore!
-Just 20 minutes of physical activity can improve memory, boost creativity, reduce risk of depression, as well as release feel good hormones.
-The infographic is attached below, and for more information feel free to visit the original website at http://guysandgoodhealth.com/2015/04/24/how-the-brain-benefits-from-exercise-infographic/.
+A fitness blog recently published an infographic on the effect that exercise can have on your brain and the importance of remaining active throughout your lifetime.
+That's right!
+Lifting weights and walking isn't just for the young bucks anymore!
+Just 20 minutes of physical activity can improve memory, boost creativity, reduce risk of depression, and release feel good hormones.
+The infographic is attached below.
+For more information, feel free to visit the original website at http://guysandgoodhealth.com/2015/04/24/how-the-brain-benefits-from-exercise-infographic/.